timwasson/PHP-Podcast-Creator/README.md

 - HTML5 audio/video player
 - Significant structural changes that make updates and upgrades easier
 - Clean URLs using URL rewrites
+- Feed download tracking
+- mySQL integration (currently only for feed tracking)

 In an effort to streamline the original Generator, I removed categories, archives, freebox, the default themes, and several other components.
 I removed the reliance on prototype/scriptaculous and replaced that functionality with jQuery (via CDN).
 I improved error checking, and implemented Twitter Bootstrap (also via CDN) as the main theme for easy customization.